 Creation of these files is meant for advanced users, full docs can be found in vgmstream source.

-single file).
-Contains dynamic text commands to read data from the original
+.txth contains static values, or dynamic text commands to read data from the

 Usage example (used when opening an unknown file named

 codec = PCM16LE #standard PCM wave data channels = @0x04 #read in the file, at offset 4 sample_rate = 48000 #hardcoded start_offset = 0x10 #first 0x10 bytes are the header num_samples = data_size #auto

 Text files that apply playback parameters, to customize how other files are played.

 (any name).txtp and opened directly.
 Useful when games play songs

 in various non-standard ways, so we can tell vgmstream to handle files differently.

 .txtp can do multiple things (can be combined, too):